apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Dune 2’ Box Office: 5 Takeaways From the Sequel’s Heroic Opening Weekend**
+**Samsung's Galaxy S24 phones are up to $150 off at Amazon and Best Buy**

-You can read more about it [here](https://variety.com/2024/film/news/dune-2-box-office-analysis-opening-weekend-timothee-chalamet-1235928762/).
+You can read more about it [here](https://www.engadget.com/samsungs-galaxy-s24-phones-are-up-to-150-off-at-amazon-and-best-buy-164520013.html).

 ## Requirements
 - Python 3.8